Skip to main content

 Taking the bus can be a quicker way to get to and from school for some children.

-• check whether there is a bus route from your house to the school, if there is check where the closest bus stops are
+• whether there is a bus route from your house to the school, and if there is, where the closest bus stops are

-• remind them to stand a few feet away from the edge of the road while waiting for a bus
+• to stand away from the edge of the road while waiting for a bus

-• remind them to always stay seated on the bus
+• to always stay seated on the bus

 Safer Journeys to School campaign

-• lend equipment to schools to support the campaign and a suggested calendar
+• providing a campaign brief and a suggested campaign calendar

 • double yellow lines